Projects that interact with each other should share a

 Queues by default define a single queue for all projects and branches that use it.
 This is especially important if projects want to do upgrade tests between different branches in the gate.
 If a set of projects doesn’t have this use case it can configure the queue to create a shared queue per branch for all projects.
 This can be useful for large projects to improve the throughput of a gate pipeline as this results in shorter queues and thus less impact when a job fails in the gate.
 Note that this means that all projects that should be gated must have aligned branch names when using per branch queues.
 Otherwise changes that belong together end up in different queues.

-In case Zuul detects a dependency cycle it will make sure that every change also includes all other changes that are part of the cycle.
+If Zuul detects a dependency cycle it will ensure that every change also includes all other changes that are part of the cycle.
 However each change will still be a normal item in the queue with its own jobs.

-Reporting of success will be postponed until all items in the cycle succeeded.
-In case of a failure in any of those items the whole cycle will be dequeued.
+Reporting of success will be postponed until all items in the cycle succeed.
+In the case of a failure in any of those items the whole cycle will be dequeued.

-An error message will be posted to all items of the cycle in case some items fail to report (e.g. merge failure when some items were already merged).
+An error message will be posted to all items of the cycle if some items fail to report (e.g. merge failure when some items were already merged).
 In this case the target branch(es) might be in a broken state.

 In general, circular dependencies are considered to be an antipattern since they add extra constraints to continuous deployment systems.
-Additionally, due to the lack of atomicity in merge operations in code review systems, it may be possible for only part of a cycle to be merged.
+Additionally, due to the lack of atomicity in merge operations in code review systems (this includes Gerrit, even with submitWholeTopic set), it may be possible for only part of a cycle to be merged.
 In that case, manual interventions (such as reverting a commit, or bypassing gating to force-merge the remaining commits) may be required.

 If the remote system is able to merge the first but unable to merge the second or later change in a dependency cycle, then the gating system for a project may be broken and may require an intervention to correct.